Uniwersytet Warszawski, Wydział Fizyki - Centralny System Uwierzytelniania

 During the course, teachers will suggest relevant documents and encourage further web-research.

-Efekty uczenia się:
+Efekty uczenia się: (tylko po angielsku)

-Student can ask critical questions and propose potential solutions for identified problems (K_U04).
+The student can ask critical questions and propose potential solutions for identified problems (K_U04).

-Metody i kryteria oceniania:
+Metody i kryteria oceniania: (tylko po angielsku)

-Oral presentation of a group project.
+Oral presentation of a group project

 Praktyki zawodowe: